Annika Lübbert

 I love lying on the floor, entering cold water, and getting in touch with people.

-I am grateful for my current roles at ELS / WUR and the AMS Institute, and the networks around them – they continue to challenge and support me in growing as an independent, yet deeply situated, researcher and trainer.
+I am grateful for my current roles at WUR / ELS and the AMS Institute – they continue to challenge and support me in growing as an independent, yet deeply situated, researcher and trainer.

 This website is a window into my work: it provides recent ideas and activities, core principles, fragments from my notes, and glimpses of the projects and collaborations that shape it.